 Gmail is the best platform for email—even in a head to head comparison vs. Outlook—and it also happens to be one of the least expensive.
-But one of the most common reasons businesses and individuals aren’t using it is because they’re used to Microsoft Office; switching would be a pain, and a disruption to the layout and workflows you’re already used to.
+But one of the most common reasons businesses and individuals aren’t using it is because they’re used to Microsoft Office; switching from Outlook to Gmail would be a pain, and a disruption to the layout and workflows you’re already used to.

 But in a head-to-head matchup comparing G Suite vs. Office 365, we give the edge to G Suite.
-And here’s the thing; migrating from Outlook to Gmail is probably way easier than you probably think, and once you’ve finalized the port-over, Gmail has so much room for customization, you’ll be able to create an even better system than the one you’re used to.
+And here’s the thing; migrating from Outlook to Gmail is probably way easier than you think, and once you’ve finalized the port-over, Gmail has so much room for customization, you’ll be able to create an even better system than the one you’re used to.